Artificial Intelligence

 Others point out that even before we get that far the replacement of human workers by super-intelligent robots in professions as diverse as telemarketers to medical doctors, will leave many people unemployed and strain, possibly break, society’s social safety nets.

 What both of these doomsday scenarios fail to account for is the perseverance of humankind.
 Faith in humanity to persevere.
-Whether it is engineering the necessary safeguards to ensure super-intelligence does not morph into super-misery or modifying our social contracts to account for possibly prolonged periods of joblessness due to technological disruption, the doomsday scenarios are overly pessimistic but still highlight hurdles that require our attention.
+Whether it is engineering the necessary safeguards to ensure super-intelligence does not morph into super-destructiveness or modifying our social contracts to account for possibly prolonged periods of joblessness due to technological disruption, the doomsday scenarios are overly pessimistic but still highlight hurdles that require our attention.

 Technology replacing human workers is not new and some of our existing social safety nets were designed during past periods of elevated joblessness.
 This has been happening since the earlier Industrial Revolutions.
 But if the past is any indication of the future employment rebounds after a sufficient period of workforce retraining and new industries providing new sources of employment come online.
 Have faith that we can do the same again if it proves necessary.
-Have faith in human ingenuity, compassion, and love, to persevere.
+Have faith in human ingenuity, and compassion to persevere.

 As for prognosticators predicting the end of civilization at the hands of an all powerful AI.
 Well I wouldn’t bet against humanity just yet.
 AI is still in its infancy.
 The rigorous engineering and error tolerances that have been pioneered in other engineering disciplines have not been applied to AI yet.
 In some AI applications today success rates of 90% are considered acceptable.
 Think automatic photo tagging of friends and family on Facebook.
-Compare that to the current state-of-the art for some highly available systems that require reliability tolerances of 99.99999% or even higher.
+Compare that to the current state-of-the art for some highly available systems that require reliability tolerances of 99.999% or even higher.
 And if things do fail regardless of that reliability?
 Then good engineering isolates and minimizes the damage.
 Backup systems take over.
 Yes there may be an outage but it is isolated, short-lived, and not catastrophic.

 Am I worried about an artificial super-intelligence destroying human civilization?
 No because I have faith in the compassion of humanity, its scientists and engineers, and its regulators and legislators.
 That does not mean our safety will come for free.
 It will require sound engineering discipline, diligence, and regulations enforced at many steps along the way.
 Great minds must be brought to bear to solve the real problems associated with the technology.
 But despite these hurdles I believe AI must be developed.
 Its power and potential for good are just too significant to ignore.